tbeason/wpc-beamer/README.md

 TeX Beamer Template
 ---

-This repo contains the LaTeX Beamer template I've created my own use at the W.P.
+This repo contains the LaTeX Beamer template I've created for my own use at the W.P.
 Carey School of Business.
 It is a modified version of [this Beamer theme](http://www.drbunsen.org/custom-beamer-theme.html) created by Seth Brown.

 I tried to stay as true as I could to the ASU Brand Marketing guidelines, using the official shades of maroon and gold, along with the sanctioned ASU WPC logo.